daprice/iOS-Tactile-Slider/README.md

-slider.enableTapping = false // allow or disallow tapping anywhere on the slider track to instantly set a value slider.feedbackStyle = .medium // customize haptic feedback when the slider reaches the end slider.isScrollingEnabled = false // allow or disallow scrolling to adjust the slider using a connected pointing device on iPadOS
+slider.enableTapping = false // allow or disallow tapping anywhere on the slider track to instantly set a value slider.feedbackStyle = .medium // customize haptic feedback when the slider reaches the end slider.isScrollingEnabled = false // allow or disallow scrolling to adjust the slider using a connected pointing device on iPadOS slider.precisionRampUpDistance = 10 // enable finer adjustment when moving the slider by amounts smaller than this distance (in screen points)
 ```

 ### Changing colors and appearance